 When my daughter got her first period, I was actually jealous of the slim, colorful, and discreet sanitary products on the market.
 When I told my daughter that Kotex pads used to be the size of pillows, she rolled her eyes.
 Because of course she did.

 When my daughter confided that she was terrified of getting her first period at school, I was instantly transported back to my teen years.
-Back then, I avoided gym class because of cramps and worried that my period would fall on the day I was going to a pool party with friends.
+Back then, I avoided gym class because of cramps.
+I worried that my period would fall on the day I was going to a pool party with friends.

 5. Teen girls are seriously dramatic.